sveltejs/vite-plugin-svelte/.changeset/plenty-eyes-talk.md

 '@sveltejs/vite-plugin-svelte': minor
 ---

 scope css to js module to enable treeshaking scoped css from unused components.
-Requires vite 6.2
+Requires vite 6.2 and svelte 5.26